belav/csharpier/docs/MSBuild.md

 ### Check

-You can control when `--check` is used with the following Property
+You can control when `check` is used with the following Property
 ```xml
   <PropertyGroup>
     <CSharpier_Check>false</CSharpier_Check>